scotteratigan/unit-4-game/README.md

-# unit-4-game
+# Fantasy RPG Game
-An RPG game using jQuery with a fantasy MUD theme inspired by Simutronics DragonRealms.
+*An RPG game using jQuery with a fantasy MUD theme*
+* A single page application that updates content dynamically.